openstack-k8s-operators/os-diff/README.md

 # OS-diff
-Openstack / Openshift diff tool
+OpenStack / OpenShift diff tool

-This tool collects Openstack/Openshift service configurations, compares configuration files, makes a diff and creates a report to the user in order to provide informations and warnings after a migration from Openstack to Openstack on Openshift migration.
+This tool collects OpenStack/OpenShift service configurations, compares configuration files, makes a diff and creates a report to the user in order to provide informations and warnings after a migration from OpenStack to OpenStack on OpenShift migration.

 ### Usage

 #### Pull configuration step

-Before running the Pull command you need to configure the ssh access to your environements (Openstack and OCP).
+Before running the Pull command you need to configure the ssh access to your environements (OpenStack and OCP).
 Edit the ssh.config provided with this project and make sure you can ssh on your hosts with the command:

 ```